sonamaria05/sonamaria05/README.md

 ### <img src="https://media.giphy.com/media/iY9lIQ8YpFbmM/giphy.gif" width="28"> About Me

 I'm a Computer Science Engineering undergraduate at St Joseph Engineering College, Mangaluru, currently holding a **9.2 CGPA** while shipping full-stack products end to end.
-My engineering focus sits at the intersection of **software engineering**, **applied machine learning**, and **product thinking** — I'm equally comfortable architecting a React + Supabase interface as I am training a regression model on real-world data and reasoning about how it should ship to a user.
+My engineering focus sits at the intersection of **software engineering**, **applied machine learning**, and **product thinking** — I'm equally comfortable architecting a React + Supabase interface as I am training a regression model on real-world data, building a RAG/LLM pipeline over live documentation, and reasoning about how it should ship to a user.

 I approach every build with a product engineer's mindset: not just "does it work," but "does it solve the problem cleanly, and can someone actually use it."
 Alongside coursework, I'm strengthening my core algorithmic fundamentals through **Striver's A2Z DSA Sheet**, and I've also worked outside the browser, integrating sensors with microcontrollers when a problem called for hardware instead of software.